High-Deductible Plan G: Big Coverage, Small Premiums!

 • Pre-existing conditions could lead to higher premiums or denial.

-• Florida doesn’t offer guaranteed-issue rights for Plan G outside OEP, so health issues could complicate things.
+• Some states don’t offer guaranteed-issue rights for Plan G outside OEP, so health issues could complicate things.

 • Special Situations